 The Calgary Stampede has existed as an iconic symbol of volunteerism, community spirit and western values for more than 100 years.
 We invite our partners to be part of this community by offering the opportunity to connect their brand to a unique and passionate audience.
 Calgary Stampede sponsors gain access to host clients in premium venues, engage their employees and increase brand loyalty and sales through the alignment of mutual objectives.

 The Calgary Stampede is a not-for-profit community organization that preserves and celebrates our western heritage, cultures and community spirit.
-With the vision to create a world-class, year-round gathering place for the community, the organization reinvests all revenue into a broad range of programs, our facilities and the talent of 2,500 volunteers and 1,200 employees who together create our success.
+With the vision to create a world-class, year-round gathering place for the community, the organization reinvests all revenue into a broad range of programs, our facilities and the talent of over 3,000 volunteers and 1,200 employees who together create our success.
 The support of our public partners is vital to the continued development of Stampede Park for the benefit of Albertans and visitors from around the world.
 Our shared vision will enable us to be valued contributors to our community both today and well into the next century.

 The City of Calgary